thebenedict/thebenedict.github.io/_posts/2015-12-09-sema-difference.markdown

 Many academic studies of media bias use human labeling to supplement results from LDA and other machine learning approaches.
 If I were to take this project further, for example to examine what topic coverage is associated with the high counts of election-related words in Swahili, I would start by having human readers label articles.
 I’d only look to topic models or machine classification if trends were still unclear, or I wanted to try and generalize the results to new articles.

 ### Data
 Want to go deeper?
 Lonely on a Tuesday?
 The data's online!
 You can [download the original articles](https://s3.amazonaws.com/tzscrape/tz_articles.zip) in json format or check out [the scrapers](https://github.com/thebenedict/tzscrape) on github.
-The brave might peruse my idiosyncratic python [scripts for data cleaning](https://github.com/thebenedict/tzanalyze), including a Jupyter notebook with the LDA experiments.
+The brave might peruse my idiosyncratic Python [scripts for data cleaning](https://github.com/thebenedict/tzanalyze), including a Jupyter notebook with the LDA experiments.

 #### Thanks!
 Ben Taylor for context, translation and thoughtful feedback.
 Josh Levens, Jessica Padron and Daniel Waistell for help with translation.
 Angela Ambroz, Mike Dewar, David Feldman, Kelly Hamblin, and Ashely Price for useful discussions.
 Kelly and Jennifer Hamblin contributed photos.